Sound Fountain

 Esther Williamson - Sonata

-Hermann Schwertmann in 1952 at the the time when he was pursuing a career as a concert pianist (Photo by Fayer, Vienna).
+Hermann Schwertmann in 1952 at the the time when he was pursuing a career as a concert pianist.

-Most musicians do not restrict their repertories to the works solely written for their specific instruments alone.
+Most musicians do not restrict their repertory to the works solely written for their specific instruments as a soloist in recitals and concertos.
 Hermann Schwertmann too had a vast repertory of chamber music, he was accompanying violinists and cellists, and other instrumentalists, and he often appeared as a member of chamber music ensembles.
 It is interesting to see what the repertory of an artist can look like, in this case that of Hermann Schwertmann.

 Béla Bartòk - Second Sonata for Violin and Piano